rdsdd2021/studio/README.md

 # LeadsFlow

 This is a Next.js application for a lead management system called LeadsFlow.
-It serves as a high-fidelity prototype that is fully functional using mock data, and is designed to be easily connected to a production backend like Firebase or Supabase.
+It serves as a high-fidelity prototype that is fully functional using mock data, and is designed to be easily connected to a production backend like Supabase.

 ## Core Features